lmammino/loige.co/my-blog/content/posts/2015-10-25_gulp-and-ftp-update-a-website-on-the-fly/index.md

 This approach allowed me to solve the problem easily and quickly having a mechanism that is quite fast to use and easy to maintain.

-I am also more and more impressed about how easy is to have simple but effective solutions up and running with NodeJs and the tools in its ecosystem.
+I am also more and more impressed about how easy is to have simple but effective solutions up and running with Node.js and the tools in its ecosystem.
 I am also impressed by the versatility of Gulp and how its stream-based approach makes things very concise and uniform.

 I hope this article was useful and interesting for you.
 I'd really love to receive **your opinions in the comments box** about it and, in case you are a veteran Gulp user, I'm curious to know **what was the most interesting command you have ever written using Gulp**.